 Although only around half of Revolver had been recorded by this time, a day of mixing and assembling master tapes took place during this session, which began at 2.30pm.

-Two copies of George Harrison's Love You To, which still had the working title Granny Smith were the first to be made.
-Four mono mixes of his Taxman were then made, all from take 12, though none were ever used.
+Two copies of the current 'best' mono master of George Harrison's Love You To, which still had the working title Granny Smith were the first to be made.
+Four mono mixes of his Taxman were then created, all from take 12, though none were ever used.

 Tape reductions of For No One were then made, to free up space on the four-track tape.
 These were numbered 13 and 14, the second of which was later used for the French horn overdub.

 Copies of mono mixes of Taxman, Love You To and Tomorrow Never Knows were added to the master reel at the end of the session, which ended at 1.30am.

 - 1969: Paul and Linda McCartney holiday in Corfu

 - 1969: Ringo Starr sets sail for New York on board the QE2

 - 1968: John Lennon and Paul McCartney return from promoting Apple in New York